lumen-org/lumen/paper.md

 While Lumen takes care of all user facing aspects (such as visualizations and interactions) most computational aspects (such as model or data queries that are triggered by a user interactions) are delegated to a dedicated, python3/flask-based backend.
 This backend is implemented in the modelbase project [@Lucas:2021:modelbase].
-Here we follow a classic client-server architecture where Lumen is the web-client and modelbase the web-service.
+In this separation we follow a classic client-server architecture where Lumen is the web-client and modelbase the web-service.
 For the standard usage scenario you would install both client and server locally on the same machine.
 However, they can of course be separated and hosted/run on different machinent across a network.